Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/application_commands/cooldowns.md

 You can apply cooldowns to your application commands with the @DisCatSharp.ApplicationCommands.Attributes.SlashCommandCooldownAttribute & @DisCatSharp.ApplicationCommands.Attributes.ContextMenuCooldownAttribute.

-The cooldown attribute consists of three required parameters and one optional parameter.
+The cooldown attributes consists of three required parameters and one optional parameter.

 - `int maxUses` - The number of times a command can be used during the definied time before being put on cooldown.
 - `double resetAfter` - After how many seconds the cooldown resets.